-We entered into agreements to indemnify our directors and executive officers in connection with our initial public offering.
+We have entered into agreements to indemnify our directors and executive officers.
 These agreements require us, among other things, to indemnify these individuals for certain expenses (including attorneys' fees), judgments, fines and settlement amounts reasonably incurred by such persons in any action or proceeding, including any action by or in our right, on account of any services undertaken by any such person on behalf of our company or that person's status as a member of our Board of Directors to the maximum extent allowed under Delaware law.